-We hope you all had a good Valentine’s Day, although you probably don’t really care too much about this holiday if you’re Dutch.
+Do you love Valentine’s Day?
+Well, if you’re Dutch, chances are you probably don’t really care too much about this holiday.
 Because in the Netherlands, it’s really not that big of a deal.

 Their down to earth ways prevent the Dutch from getting all caught up in this fuzzy, romantic, somewhat commercial holiday.
 There is no need for it (their opinion, not ours), and the Dutch feel like this holiday made its way over the Atlantic through films and television series’.
 We have heard that secretly Dutch women would love to get bouquets of roses, but they don’t really expect it (or maybe just have lowered expectations?).
 I hear you thinking: does romance not exist in the Netherlands then?
 Well, of course it does, but dating is definitely different over here.
 So, here’s a quick guide to dating the Dutch.

 Not wasting time